google/go-units/README.md

 # Go Units

 This Go library represents physical units like length, area, speed, and temperature as typed floating point numbers.
-Methods to convert between metric and imperial units of measurement are provided on each type.
+Methods to convert between metric and [US customary units](https://en.wikipedia.org/wiki/United_States_customary_units) of measurement are provided on each type.
 Additional units can be created by multiplying by const values and variables can be converted by casting.
 See [this example snippet](unit/example_test.go) for the exact syntax.